microsoft/Mastering-the-Marketplace/saas-accelerator/labs/lab2-install/README.md

 # Lab 2: Installing the SaaS Accelerator

 This lab takes you through a very quick installation process for the SaaS Accelerator using the Azure portal Cloud Shell.
+Once complete, you will have installed the SaaS Accelerator and published your offer in Partner Center.

 ## Exercise: Create an install document